Justice00000/neural-network-group10/willy's report.md

 # Executive Summary

 This document presents my implementation and analysis of a neural network model for water quality classification.
-Utilizing **L2 regularization** and a well-calibrated combination of optimization techniques, I achieved an **accuracy of X%** on the test set.
+Utilizing **L2 regularization** and a well-calibrated combination of optimization techniques, I achieved an **accuracy of 68%** on the test set.
 My approach focuses on balancing model complexity and generalization, ensuring a stable learning process.

 ---